Harshak-1744/Python-cheet-sheet/Basic Python Concepts.md

 # Python Baisc Concepts

+## What is python?

+Python is a high-level, interpreted, and general-purpose programming language, known for its Simplicity Created by Guido Van Russom

 ## Variables

 In Python, variables are used to store data values.
 These values can be of various types, such as numbers, text, or more complex structures.